 Everyone seems to have a perspective on how this should look and I’ve been asked this question plenty of times in my career.
 But one thing I do believe is we can all relate to trying to strike a balance no matter where you are in your life and what company you work for.

 What I’ve come to realize is that there is no work/life balance – there’s just balance, and we only have ONE life – not a personal life and a work life.
 Balance is created within us and it’s up to us to create it.
 It’s not something created at work although our workplace can offer an environment and benefits that supports this.

-For me personally, as someone who is a go-getter and likes to be productive and move at the speed of light throughout my life, let alone work, this was a hard one to appreciate.
+For me personally, as a go-getter and someone who likes to be productive moving at the speed of light throughout my life, let alone work, this was a hard one to appreciate.

 The truth is, we’ve created a culture in our society where we’ve prioritized the “hustle and bustle” of life and sacrificed ourselves (and perhaps our personal lives) along the way.
-We’ve neglected the importance of taking pause, slowing down, self care, etc. whether in our personal lives or at work.
+We’ve neglected the importance of taking pause, slowing down and self care whether in our personal lives or at work.